Carolina Hurricanes: Stanley Cup Final and slow starts (2001–2006)

-In the Stanley Cup Finals, Carolina would face the Detroit Red Wings, thought to be the prohibitive favorite all year.
+In the Stanley Cup Final, Carolina would face the Detroit Red Wings, thought to be the prohibitive favorite all year.
 Though the Hurricanes stunned the Wings in game one when Ron Francis scored in the first minute of overtime, Detroit stormed back to win the next four games.
 Game three in Raleigh featured a triple-overtime thriller eventually won by Detroit's Igor Larionov, the oldest player to score a last-round goal.

 The Hurricanes looked poised to pick up where they left off in the 2002–03, but never recovered from a 10-loss January and finished dead last in the league with 61 points.
 After a similarly slow start to the 2003–04 season, Paul Maurice, who had been the team's coach since midway through their next-to-last season in Hartford, was fired and replaced with former New York Islanders bench boss Peter Laviolette.
 Under Laviolette, Weekes remained tough, but the offense was suspect; center Josef Vasicek led the team with a mere 19 goals and 26 assists for 45 points.
 Many of the new fans attracted to the team (and to hockey itself) during the 2002 playoff run lost interest and attendance declined.
 One of the few positive results of these losing years was the team's drafting of Eric Staal in 2003.